No Mopar for John Cena: Jakob Toretto Drives Two Mustangs in Fast and Furious 9

 With each new film, the Fast and Furious franchise features bigger thrills.
-At the same time, the series remains focused on a family of automotive enthusiasts.
+At the same time, the series remains focused on a single family of automotive enthusiasts: the Torettos.
 The ninth film, The Fast Saga: F9, doubles down on both aspects of the franchise.
-The film introduces Dom and Mia’s estranged brother Jakob Toretto (John Cena).
+The film introduces Dom and Mia’s estranged brother, Jakob Toretto (John Cena).
 The movie alternates between a global crisis Jakob incited and flashbacks of the Toretto family and the LA street racing scene.
 Jakob Toretto distances himself from his family in several ways.
 In one fun twist, though his father and brother are Dodge Charger lovers, Jakob drives two different Ford Mustangs during the film.

 Jakob Toretto’s 2016 Ford Mustang GT350